News Flash

 In the second, Chris Alexander explores Roger Corman’s popular cycle of eight films based on the darkly imaginative writer’s most famous works; interviews with the pioneering producer/director himself add to the author’s astute analysis.

-I recommend both publications … and the website, which you’ll find at https://mysteryscenemag.com/
+I recommend both books … and the website, which you’ll find at https://mysteryscenemag.com/

 Non-fiction for “Mystery Scene,” fiction in “Black Cat”